Cheez Whiz

 Cheez Whiz is a brand of processed cheese sauce and spread produced by Kraft Foods.
 It was developed by a team led by food scientist Edwin Traisman (1915–2007).
 It was first sold in 1952, and, with some changes in formulation, continues to be in production today.

 Orangish-yellow in color, it usually comes in a glass jar and is used as a topping for various foods, including corn chips and hot dogs.
 It is also frequently used as the cheese in a Philadelphia-style cheesesteak.
 It is marketed in Canada, Mexico, the Philippines, the United States, and Venezuela.
 In the United States, it has a reputation as being junk food.

+History

+Cheez Whiz was first developed as a pre-prepared cheese sauce for the traditional British dish Welsh rarebit, by a team at Kraft (U.S.) including Edwin Traisman.
+It was introduced in the United Kingdom in 1952, the same year it was first marketed in the United States.

 Ingredients

 A 1953 ad in Kraft Foods’ home city, Chicago, included a label illustration listing the product’s original ingredients: “American Cheese, Water, Nonfat Dry Milk Solids, Condensed Whey, Sodium Phosphate, Cream, Worcestershire Sauce, Lactic Acid, Mustard, Salt, U.S. Certified Color--Moisture 52%, Milkfat 28%.”

 In 1958 (U.S.) national advertising, the ingredient list (on product label) was very similar: “American Cheese, Water, Condensed Whey, Nonfat Dry Milk, Sodium Phosphate, Cream, Salt, Lactic Acid, Worcestershire Sauce, Mustard, Artificial Color--Moisture 52%, Milkfat 20%”--and 1964's was identical, as was 1972's.
 Canada's ingredients weren't necessarily identical; for 1975 they were listed as "Canadian Cheese, Water, Milk Solids, Butter, Sodium Phosphate, Salt, Worcestershire Sauce, Mustard Flour, Sorbic Acid, Natural Color."

 As of 2016, Kraft describes Cheez Whiz as a "cheese dip" with the word cheese spelled correctly.
 According to a Kraft spokesman, the product does include cheese, but the company has chosen to list its parts—such as cheese culture and milk—instead of cheese as a component itself.